HiDefTextiles/HiDefKnits/README.md

 Prjónamynstur's drawback is that it only produces fair-isle blousons that have a circular yoke and only based on 3 body measurements (shoulder circumference, sleeve length, and length from armhole to lower edge).
-However, HiDef: Knits will be designed with more flexibility, and choice of constructional components.
+HiDef: Knits, on the other hand, will be designed with more flexibility, and choice of constructional components.
 Therefore, an Icelandic lopapeysa would only be one possible configuration of many for possible garment design within HiDef: Knits.
 Moreover, Prjónamunstur hasn't been updated since March, 2015 and requires